krishaamer/green-filter-research/research/literature/design.md

 -   McDonough & Braungart (2002) book
 -   Dull (2021) book

-### Climate Anxiety {#climate-anxiety}

-Design to reduce climate anxiety

--   Whitmarsh et al. (2022) shows how climate anxiety is more prevalent among young people and is a possible motivator for climate action.

--   Ogunbode et al. (2022) finds climate anxiety in 32 countries and also supports the idea that climate anxiety leads to climate activism.

--   Finds that climate anxiety predicts joining climate action movements

--   How to support the youth?

 ### Making CO2 Visible {#making-co2-visible}

 -   When will Bolt show CO2 emissions per every trip?